-Yesterday a new book by Susan Cain was released!
+Recently a new book by Susan Cain was released!
 Quiet Power: The Secret Strengths of Introverts (A guide for KIDS and TEENS)

 It landed on my doorstep and I made the clumsy assumption that I could crack it open and read a few pages without wanting to stay up until 3 a.m. reading the rest of it.